Tarquinous/wg-expanded-editor-3/README.md

 Not all features possible are provided, due to a lack of practical use in-game:
 * City terrain - identical to "Sky" terrain.
 * smoke_producer, heal_area, and damage_area units - Crashes game due to lack of sprites.
+* `Player: Reveal Fog of War` event action - doesn't do anything, purely a placeholder.

 ## Future ideas